atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/confirmation-bias.md

 ### 3rd party audit

 Hiring a 3rd party audit is how government tends to address the confirmation bias problem.
-They have different organizations randomly audited by a 3rd party (in this case the Government Accountability Office) to see if records are accurate and to determine how the company is really doing.
-Is money being spent properly, and are they actually achieving the results they claim.
+They have different organizations randomly audited by a 3rd party (the Government Accountability Office) to see if records are accurate and to determine how the organization is really doing.
+Is money being spent properly, and are they actually achieving the results they claim?

 At times, a journalist can serve as the 3rd party who investigates and exposes shortcomings of government agencies and companies.